magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

 **Prerequisites**

--  Configure your {{ site.var.data.ece }} environment for Fastly services.
+-  Configure the {{ site.var.data.ece }} environment for Fastly services.
 See [Set up Fastly]({{ page.baseurl }}/cloud/cdn/configure-fastly.html).

 -  Get credentials to access both the Fastly API and the Admin UI for your {{ site.data.var.ece }} environment.

--  Identify the URL paths that you want to redirect to the WordPress backend.
+-  Identify the URL paths to redirect to the WordPress backend.

--  Use the Fastly API to add the following configuration settings to the Fastly service configuration:
+-  Use the Fastly API to add the following configuration settings:

    -  Add the WordPress host to the Fastly backend configuration, for example `customer.example.com`.